seanbaxter/DirectXShaderCompiler/docs/TableGen/index.rst

 =================

 TableGen files have no real meaning without a back-end.
-The default operation of running ``llvm-tblgen`` is to print the information in a textual format, but that's only useful for debugging of the TableGen files themselves.
+The default operation of running ``llvm37-tblgen`` is to print the information in a textual format, but that's only useful for debugging of the TableGen files themselves.
 The power in TableGen is, however, to interpret the source files into an internal representation that can be generated into anything you want.